Wright Medical Profemur

 URGENT NEWS: The FDA has issued a Class 1 recall of certain Wright Medical Profemur modular neck stems.
 The recall is due to an unexpectedly high number of patients across the U.S. who have reported a snapping, or fracture, of their Profemur hip system at the stem.

 The FDA describes a class 1 recall as “the most serious type of recall and involves situations in which there is a reasonable probability that use of these products will cause serious adverse health consequences or death.”

-Maglio Christopher & Toale, P.A. is a leading medical product liability law firm with a nationwide practice representing people hurt by defective hip implants.
+Maglio Christopher & Toale Law Firm is a leading medical product liability law firm with a nationwide practice representing people hurt by defective hip implants.

 Wright Medical Profemur Modular Stem Fractures

 The photo on the left is a graphic example of a Profemur stem fracture.
 These fractures happen to people suddenly and without warning.
 Additionally, the FDA says there’s no way to predict who will suffer a fracture based on patient history, exam, X-ray, MRI or CT scans.

-Our hip recall team at Maglio Christopher & Toale, P.A., has represented many people with fractured hip stems in lawsuits against the companies that make these defective parts.
+Our hip recall team at Maglio Christopher & Toale Law Firm, has represented many people with fractured hip stems in lawsuits against the companies that make these defective parts.
 Click here to read just one of the complaints filed by Maglio Christopher & Toale Law Firm on behalf of our stem fracture clients.

 Why are Hip Replacement Stem Fractures so Severe?